 Our Music Composition program does not offer spring transfer admission to external transfers while our Music Business and Media, Culture, and Communication programs do not offer spring transfer admission to both internal or external transfers.
 Read on for specific requirements for each of our programs:

 Auditions are required for all of our programs.
-Audition procedures and requirements are available here.
+Audition procedures and requirements are available on the Steinhardt Music & Performing Arts professions website.
 To expedite the scheduling of your audition, we recommend you apply by March 15.

 To apply, you’re required to submit a portfolio with an artist statement directly to the Studio Art program.
-Detailed portfolio submission requirements are available at the department's website.
+Detailed portfolio submission requirements are available on the Studio Art website.

 Admission for external transfer students to Stern is extremely competitive.
 Nearly all of our available space is given to applicants who are already students at NYU.
 If space is not available, we would be happy to consider you for other business programs housed within these two NYU schools if you express interest on your application: The School of Professional Studies (Hotel & Tourism Management, Sports Management, Real Estate) and the Tandon School of Engineering (Business and Technology Management).